In this section:

 Model Profiles Shipped with Artifacts

-Some artifacts that you may download and install from your organization's marketplace contain their own models and profiles (see Downloading and Installing Artifacts) that are automatically installed as part of the artifact installation.
+Some artifacts that you install may contain their own models and profiles (see Downloading and Installing Artifacts) that are automatically installed as part of the artifact installation.
 If the same model already exists in the system, however, you will see a warning from the artifact manager and Artifact Manager will not replace your model and profile with the new version.
 If you get the error:

 - Export your models and profiles as backups